2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 The security of your Bitcoin funds is very important.
 In this section, we will explore the generation of cryptographic keys, the use of hardware wallets to secure these keys, and how to interact with your keys via BTCPay Server.
 You will also learn how to configure a BTCPay Server Lightning wallet to optimize your transactions.

 **Section 3: BTCPay Server Interface**
 This part will guide you through the BTCPay Server user interface.
 You will learn how to navigate the dashboard, configure store and server settings, manage payments, and take advantage of integrated plugins.
-The goal is to familiarize you with the tools needed to customize your installation according to your needs.
+The goal is to provide you with the tools necessary to customize your installation according to your specific needs.

 **Section 4: Configuring BTCPay Server**
 Finally, we will focus on the practical installation of BTCPay Server in various environments.
 Whether you are using LunaNode, Voltage, or an Umbrel node, you will learn the essential steps to deploy and configure your BTCPay Server, taking into account the specifics of each environment.